XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 2. Convert the root public key to its 33-byte compressed form.

     The uncompressed form of any ECDSA public key consists of a pair of 32-byte integers: an X coordinate, and a Y coordinate.
-The compressed form is just the X coordinate and a one-byte prefix: `0x02` if the Y coordinate is even, or `0x03` if the Y coordinate is odd.
+The compressed form is the X coordinate and a one-byte prefix: `0x02` if the Y coordinate is even, or `0x03` if the Y coordinate is odd.

     You can convert an uncompressed public key to the compressed form with the `openssl` commandline tool.
 For example, if the uncompressed public key is in the file `ec-pub.pem`, you can output the compressed form like this: